Minater247/CCVim/README.md

 - fF/tT jumping, with repeat/repeat reverse (```;```/```,```)

 What's currently being worked on:
-The grand majority of the things at [this list of VIM commands](https://vim.rtorr.com)
+- The grand majority of the things at [this list of VIM commands](https://vim.rtorr.com)

-What's planned:
-- Opening multiple files
-- Many other things unable to be listed
+- File browser

 Fun fact - this README was written in the program!